OXID-eSales/vat_tbe_services/README.md

 and [activate the module](https://docs.oxid-esales.com/developer/en/6.4/development/modules_components_themes/module/installation_setup/setup.html#setup-activation).

-### Documentation

-The module documentation can be found on our documentation platform: https://docs.oxid-esales.com/modules/evat/en/latest/index.html.

 ## Bugs and Issues

 If you experience any bugs or issues, please report them in the section **Module eVAT** of https://bugs.oxid-esales.com.

-### Documentation
+## Documentation

-The module documentation can be found on our documentation platform: https://docs.oxid-esales.com/modules/evat/en/latest/index.html.
+The module documentation can be found on our documentation platform: https://docs.oxid-esales.com/modules/vat-tbe-services/en/latest/.

 ## License